IgSokolov/CAN-logger/README.md

 physical_offset_mask = {-50.0, 0, -100.0, -750.0}
 label = {Pressure_inlet, None, Mass_flow_rate, Temperature}
 ```
-you say that if the CAN-logger receives a frame like 385#aa.bb.cc.dd.ee.ff.a1.a2, it should be decoded as follows:
+you say that if the CAN-logger receives a frame like `385 # DE 0D A0 04 E7 00 EE 01`, it should be decoded as follows:
 * signal type is analog, i.e. values in the payload are integers.
 Another option herer would be a _digital_ signal type, where
 one encodes just 0s and 1s.
 * byte_swap is true means that the little endian format is used